RodolfoDiaz/codelibrary/nodejs/recursion/README.md

 Note how every recursive call has to complete before the JavaScript interpreter begins to actually do the work of calculating the sum.

+### Tail Recursive functions

+Tail recursion is defined as a recursive function in which the recursive call is the last statement that is executed by the function.
+So basically nothing is left to execute after the recursion call.

-Here's a tail-recursive version of the same function:
+Here's a tail-recursive version of the same function above:

 ```
 function tailrecsum(x, running_total = 0) {